 What Exactly is a Parlour?
+(Or Parlor)

 The word parlour comes from the French word parle which means to conversate or to speak.
 Before the 19th century, many affluent homes had a very formal and elegantly furnished room used exclusively for the entertaining of guests.
 The parlor was never used by the family as a daily living room but instead for Sunday gatherings, evening card games and night caps, or for an afternoon tea.